Amsterdam/signals/docs/application-design.md

 ## About this document
-This document describes some of the reasoning behind the current implementation of the SIA backend application and foals in developing it further.
-We furthermore explain the application structure, describe the conventions to adhere to, and provide an  overview of our logging and testing setup.
+This document describes some of the reasoning behind the current implementation of the SIA backend application and goals in developing it further.
+We explain the application structure, describe the conventions to adhere to, and provide an overview of our logging and testing setup.
 Finally we describe the authentication and authorization system.

+## About Datapunt
+Throughout this document there are references to Datapunt.
+Datapunt is an small organisation within the Amsterdam municipality that is charged with collecting and publishing (digitally) certain municipal data sets.
+To this end Datapunt retains a few software development teams.
+The SIA application is being developed by one of the Datapunt teams.

 ## Goals and design principles